-Now, at last, it seems that we have a valid argument, since the following assumption seems very plausible:

-Every causal chain must be (i) circular, (ii) infinite, or (iii) have a first cause.
+With this stipulation, the argument seems valid, because the following assumption seems to be true: Every causal chain must be (i) circular, (ii) infinite, or (iii) have a first cause.

 Since our argument seems to depend on this assumption, we may as well make this explicit by adding it as a premise to our argument - even though it is not something which Aquinas explicitly says.